dhuppenkothen/machine-learning-tutorial/_episodes/03-Ethics.md

 - "If I do this project, who might be harmed by it?"
 - "How could the methods/tools/software I'm developing be misused for purposes I consider unethical?"
 objectives:
+- "Learner's should be able to distinguish between algorithms with explicit instructions and machine learning algorithms"
 - "Learners understand that ethical considerations are integral to all machine learning applications"
 - "Learners are able to critically question their own motives and approach to solving their problem."
 - "Learners can lay out worst-case scenarios in order to design effective counter-measures to mis-use."